-Alright! you have installed WordPress and need to know how to install WordPress plugins for blogs.
-You are one step closer.
+Alright! you have installed WordPress.
+And now, you need to know how to install WordPress plugins for your blog or website.

 The first thing every beginner needs to learn is how to find and install a WordPress plugin.

 Let’s jump right into it.